maxrodkin/nginx-docker-ansible-alb-https.terraform/README.md

 ## Create the infrastructure (terraform , AWS CLI setup is omitted)

 ```
+cd ..
 terraform init
 terraform plan -out terraform.tfplan
 terraform apply "terraform.tfplan"
 ```

-use the terraform output to connect to the instances and ALB on an ansible instance you may check the reacability of nginx instances:
+use the terraform output to connect to the instances and ALB.\
+on an ansible instance you may check the reacability of nginx instances:

 ```